State Law Background

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2015, Georgia had the 16th highest number of gun deaths per capita among the states, up four places from 2013.
-Based on data published by Mayors Against Illegal Guns, Georgia had the 10th highest rate of crime gun exports among the states in 2009–meaning that crime guns sold originally in Georgia were recovered after being used in crimes in other states at the 10th highest rate among the states.
+In 2016, Georgia had the 17th highest number of gun deaths per capita among the states.
+Based on 2016 Firearms Trace Data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, Georgia had the 13th highest rate of crime gun exports among the states in 2016–meaning that crime guns sold originally in Georgia were recovered after being used in crimes in other states at the 13th highest rate among the states.
 Georgia supplied substantially more crime guns to other states than it imports.

 Georgia Firearms Laws